 How do I run a scan node?

-Please see the quickstart guide to learn how to setup a scan node.
+Please see the scan node guide guide to learn how to set up a scan node.

 Do I need special hardware to run scan nodes?